cosc-course-starter-codes/COSC-A319-A5-tcp-parser/README.md

       {
         type_id: (numeric type as unsigned 8-bit integer),
         type: (string, type description per "Meaning" column of Table 12.2 in your textbook),
-        length: (byte length of the option as unsigned 8-bit integer), (...other relevant fields, as defined by the RFC defining the option) })
+        length: (byte length of the option as unsigned 8-bit integer if relevant), (...other relevant fields, as defined by the RFC defining the option) })
     ]